open/close all folders

 - Doc Leroy, one of the characters in J.T.
 Edson's Floating Outfit series of western novels, once saved the life of a cowhand with a burst appendix by operating on him with a Bowie knife.

 - In Stephen King's The Stand, after the superflu wipes out most of humanity, one of the survivors dies of appendicitis, because there are no doctors left around.
-Stu tries to remove it, but fails and he dies anyway.
+Stu tries to remove it, only to have the patient die partway through the operation.
 Then the guy's wife commits suicide afterward.

 - Robert Merle's novel Malevil has a similar situation.
 The few survivors of a nuclear holocaust lose the protagonist when he eventually dies of appendicitis.